Xs-761/p8105_hw3_ez2384/HW3.md

     a peak around middle ages.
 For those with education level lower than high school, the total minutes for subjects drops for all age intervals as age increases.
-- Remark on the scatterplot of 24H Minutes against Age
+- Remark on the scatterplot of 24H Minutes against Median_Minutes
+  - We can see that the median minutes tend to fluctuate greatly during a course of a day, but reaches the lowest point at around 200-300 minutes (about 3am to 5 am) and arrived at the peak at about 600-850 minutes(about 10am to 2pm).
+  - The curve increases drastically over the course of 5am to 10am; and decreases drastically over the course of 2pm and after.

 ### Problem 3